 For all the feminine parts of me, I loved hanging with the girls.
 For the way they could listen to a problem and find the answer in a bar of chocolate and a chick flick, and the fact that they were always there no matter what.
 You’d call them, they’d answer; armed with clever conversation and an ear to bend.
 However, in spite of this, the thought of meeting up with everyone at our apartment in order to attend some gimmicky psychic event made me realise that hanging with the girls was actually the last thing I wanted to do that night.

-Selfishly, maybe, I fantasised about what it would be like to do something else with somebody else.
+Selfishly, maybe, I grabbed my nearby notepad and began to fantasise about what it would be like to do something else with somebody else.
 Mr X: a perfect figment of my imagination.
 I began to daydream about a scenario where we were at a coffee house.
 Both of us would rebelliously drink matcha tea instead of the conventional coffee, and we’d sit in awe at the revelation of our shared dreams and love of outdoor adventures and music, wholly fascinated by the endless journey our conversations could take.
 No part of me wanted to sit in a room with some charlatan in a headdress reading prettified cards to me.
 It seemed stupid.
 But then again, sitting there dreaming about a person who didn’t exist was probably no less ironic.
 Plus, it’s not like I wanted a boyfriend.
 Not really.
 I just wanted someone I could connect with differently; someone who shared and valued the same things that I did and could teach me something new about the world.
 Unbeknown to those around me, though, I kept this dream to myself.
 I didn’t want anyone else to know that there was a measure of me that cared about finding love.
 All they’d do is go on about it, anyway.
 No, I’d made a silent pact: to abstain from such trivial nonsense.
 I was far too young to settle down.
 Anyway, what would be the point in being with someone when I still had so much to do and see?
 They’d only get upset that I wasn’t there to eat pizza and watch Netflix with them every Friday night.
 Plus, with so many things on my list to complete, there’d be no time for such trifling distraction.
 Besides, single life is good.
 And I already had plenty of people in my life who provided me with an ample amount of conversational enthral.

 “Skirt or dress?”